 What is kenoticism / kenotic theology?Question: "What is kenoticism / kenotic theology?"

-The dual nature of Jesus Christ, fully God and fully man, is impossible for our limited minds to completely grasp.
+The biblical truth is that Jesus Christ fully possessed both a divine nature and a human nature, and the two natures co-existed in what is often called the hypostatic union.
 Kenoticism is an attempt to redefine the nature of Christ.
-The biblical truth that Christ fully possessed both natures is called the hypostatic union.
-Interestingly, it is only the God-nature of Christ that kenoticism calls into question, not His human nature.
-As human beings, we can easily accept the reality of Jesus’ humanity.
+Interestingly, it is only the divine nature of Christ that kenoticism calls into question, not His human nature.
+Most people can easily accept the reality of Jesus’ humanity.
 Few would argue with the fact that Jesus was born, lived, and died as a human being.
 What is harder to accept is that He was born, lived, and died—and rose again—as God incarnate.

-Before we look at the explanation for Philippians 2:6–7, we must consider the implications of the idea that Jesus divested Himself of some of His divine attributes.
-First, emptying Himself of any part of His divinity would render Him less than fully divine.
-If He had temporarily put off His omniscience, omnipotence, etc., He would have stopped being deity.
+If Jesus divested Himself of some of His divine attributes, as some teach, then we have some theological problems.
+First, emptying Himself of any part of His divinity would render Jesus less than fully divine.
+If He had temporarily laid aside His omniscience, omnipotence, etc., He would have ceased being the divine Son of God.
 But God cannot stop being God, even for a moment.

-The most significant problem with kenotic Christology involves the eternal destiny of all who follow Christ.
-Those who depend upon the shed blood of Christ to pay the penalty of their sins do so with the understanding that no mere human being can fulfill the role of Savior.
+Another significant problem with kenotic Christology involves the eternal destiny of all who follow Christ.
+No mere human being can fulfill the role of Savior.
 If Jesus were not the infinite second Person of the triune God, His sacrifice would be insufficient.
 If Christ were not divine, if He had given up His divinity at any point in time, the efficacy of His sacrifice on the cross would be nullified.
-To be the Savior, Jesus was at every moment both fully God and fully Man.
+To be the Savior, Jesus was at every moment both fully God and fully man.

-How, then, do we understand Philippians 2:6–7?
+How, then, do we understand Philippians 2:6–7, which says that the Son of God “emptied” Himself as He took on the form of a servant?
 In what way did Jesus “empty” Himself?
 We begin with context.
-Paul’s letter to the church in Philippi was written to encourage the Christians there and exhort them to live in the same manner as Jesus lived.
-Verses 1–5 describe the attitude they should adopt, one that “was also in Christ Jesus.”
+Verses 1—5 describe the attitude believers should adopt, one that “was also in Christ Jesus.”
 Believers are to exhibit humility and lowliness of mind, having the same self-sacrificial mindset that Jesus had.
 He didn’t use His equality with God to His own advantage; rather, He took on the form of a servant.
-Believers are to emulate Christ by becoming humble and obedient, just as He did on the cross.
-Paul doesn’t ask believers to put off their own human attributes and become something else.
-He asks them to look to Jesus as their example and subjugate their impulses and desires for the sake of others.
+Believers are to emulate Christ by becoming humble and obedient.
+Believers do not put off their human attributes and become something else, any more than Jesus put off His divine attributes.
+Rather, they look to Jesus as their example and subjugate their impulses and desires for the sake of others.

 Recommended Resource: The Moody Handbook of Theology by Paul Enns